Skip to main content

 </ComboBox>

-When you use a custom item template with complex objects, the ComboBox displays the selected item using the same template.
+When you use a custom item template with complex objects, the ComboBox displays the selected item in the box using the same template as the items on the list.
 If you want different layouts for the selected item and the dropdown items, you can use a DataTemplateSelector or apply styles that target items inside the popup.

 Binding to an enum